-Turning value into revenue has been added to your bookmarks.
+Turning value into revenue has been saved

 Customers want connected technology, but can companies make any money from the Internet of Things?
 The answer is yes—and the software industry offers a possible model for finding revenue in IoT-based products and services.